hasindu2008/cornetto/docs/command.md

 ### noboringbits

+Cornetto noboringbits prints coordinate windows that meet any of the following:

+1. contigs < 1Mbase in size
+2. 100kbase edge regions at each
+3. Windows that meet any of the following criteria:
+   - windows with low coverage: < [0.4]x genome average
+   - windows with high coverage: > [2.5]x genome average
+   - windows with low mappability: mean MAPQ 20 coverage for window is < [0.4]x mean coverage for the window

 This programme loads the whole depth file to memory, thus would need tens of gigabytes of RAM.
-It is not memory-optimized because the assembly process already requires several hundred gigabytes of RAM.
+It is not memory-optimised because the assembly process already requires several hundred gigabytes of RAM.
 Therefore, the user is expected to have access to a computer with a large amount of RAM.

 **Options:**